hasan-butte/URData_/README.md

 ## Tech Stack

 Plain HTML, CSS, and JavaScript.
-No frameworks, no build step, no external dependencies.
+No frameworks, build step, or external dependencies.
 Hosted on GitHub Pages.

 ## License